Mixed Race and Blended Wine: How Important is Ethnicity in Wine Marketing?

 An online survey was launched in 2015, resulting in 1028 respondents from all 50 US States.
 A quota sample was used to insure that at least 10 percent of respondents were wine drinkers from the four major ethnic groups in the US.
 The survey was conducted by third-party, Survey Sampling International, using household panel data.

 The final sample was 65 percent White, 13 percent Hispanic, 11 percent Asian, and 11 percent African American wine drinkers.
 Gender was 41 percent male and 59 percent female.
-These number are very similar to recent statistics provided by Nielson Spectra (2016), reporting US wine drinkers are 70 percent White, 13 percent Hispanic, 5 percent Asian, and 11 percent Hispanic, with 43 percent male and 57 percent female.
+These numbers are very similar to recent statistics provided by Nielson Spectra (2016), reporting US wine drinkers are 70 percent White, 13 percent Hispanic, 5 percent Asian, and 11 percent African American (Black), with 43 percent male and 57 percent female.
 Our sample had a higher percentage of Asians because of the 10 percent sample quota.